Canoe & Kayak Trails in Florida

 - Location: Arcadia, FL

-- Highlights: Famous for fossil hunting, the Peace River features calm waters, white sandbars, and scenic banks.
+- Highlights: Famous for fossil hunting, the Peace River features gentle stretches, sandbars, and a quiet Old Florida feel.
+Water levels can significantly affect the ease and length of a trip.

 12. Estero River